-No Guaranteed Bonuses.
-We do not provide guaranteed bonuses to our executive officers.

-- No Executive Retirement Plans.
+- No Guaranteed Bonuses.
+We do not provide guaranteed bonuses to our executive officers. - No Executive Retirement Plans.
 We do not currently offer, nor do we have plans to offer, defined benefit pension plans or any nonqualified deferred compensation plans or arrangements to our Named Executive Officers other than the plans and arrangements that are available to all employees.
 Our Named Executive Officers are eligible to participate in our 401(k) Plan on the same basis as our other employees. - No Perquisites.
 We do not provide perquisites or other personal benefits to our Named Executive Officers beyond what are provided to our other employees. - No Tax Payments on Perquisites.
 We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits, other than on standard relocation benefits. - No Excise Tax Payments on Future Post-Employment Compensation Arrangements.
 We do not provide any excise tax reimbursement payments (including "gross-ups") on payments or benefits contingent upon a change in control of the Company. - No Hedging or Pledging of our Equity Securities.
 Our Insider Trading Policy prohibits our employees, including our executive officers, and the non-employee members of our Board of Directors from engaging in short sales, transactions in put or call options, hedging transactions, using margin accounts, pledges, or other inherently speculative transactions involving our equity securities.

-Stockholder Advisory Vote on Frequency of Future Stockholder Advisory Votes on Named Executive Officer Compensation
+Stockholder Advisory Vote on Named Executive Officer Compensation

-At the Annual Meeting of Stockholders to which this Proxy Statement relates, we will be conducting a non-binding stockholder advisory vote on the frequency of future non-binding stockholder advisory votes on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
-Stockholders will have the option of voting on whether future Say-on-Pay votes should be held on an annual, biennial, or triennial basis, or abstaining from such vote.
-Our Board of Directors is recommending that we hold future Say-on-Pay votes on an annual, rather than a biennial or triennial, basis.
-For additional information about the vote on the frequency of our Say-on-Pay votes, see "Proposal 3 above".
+At the Annual Meeting of Stockholders to which this Proxy Statement relates, we will be conducting our first non-binding stockholder advisory vote on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
+For additional information about the Say-on-Pay vote, see "Proposal 3" above.